17 Covid-related deaths reported today - including a child under 10

-There are 5630 new community cases of coronavirus in NZ today - and 17 Covid-related deaths including a child aged less than 10.
+There are 5630 new community cases of coronavirus in NZ today - and 17 Covid-related deaths including a child under 10.

 There are 362 people in hospital with the virus, including four in intensive care.